-- Operating engine at less than full speed (fast) reduces engines operating efficiency. - Full speed (fast) offers the best bagging and mower performance.
+- Operating engine at less than full speed (fast) reduces engine's operating efficiency. - Full speed (fast) offers the best mower performance.

-TO MOVE FORWARD AND BACKWARD (See Fig. 6)
+TO MOVE FORWARD AND BACKWARD (See Fig. 9)

-The direction and speed of movement is controlled by the forward and reverse drive pedals.
+The direction and speed of movement is controlled by the gearshift lever (J).